-A former temple was built during this period across the road from where Paynes Cottages was subsequently constructed (depicted on the 1765 map), this flanked a tree-lined carriage drive, which ran north, across the river.
-Both have since been lost, although the further tree lined track approaching from the east, is still partially extant and helps screen Home Farm, the village hall and school from much of the estate.
+A former temple was built during this period across the road from where Paynes Cottages was subsequently constructed, this flanked a tree-lined carriage drive, which ran north, across the river (See Figure 2).
+Both have since been lost, although the tree lined track approaching this temple site from the east, is still extant as a double line of trees and helps screen Home Farm, the village hall, school (and the site) from much of the estate.
 Given the location of this temple, it may have also at one time functioned as a lodge.
-It was demolished in the early 19th century.
+It was demolished in the early to mid 19th century and likely replaced by the Meadow Park Lodge.
 The site would have likely been completely or largely screened within this landscape in views from the house and the key primary axis.